-With students out of school due to COVID-19, there has been an increase in sexual activity and teenage pregnancy.
-Additionally, HIV prevalence in Kisumu is 3.4 times higher than the national prevalence at 19.9%.
-These factors combined put girls in Kisumu at a higher risk of becoming pregnant and contracting an STD, leading to physical and mental health risks.
+With students out of school due to COVID-19, there has been an increase in sexual activity and teenage pregnancy, which puts girls at a higher risk of contracting an STD, leading to physical and mental health risks.

 Before RAP, less than a quarter of participants understood the purpose of contraceptives.
 As a result of the RAP workshops, 96.5% of participants now understand a variety of pregnancy prevention methods.
 Additionally, the girls learned how STDs are transmitted and received condoms for protection.